This document gives more detail about the integration step of installing the New Relic Python agent.

 NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program gunicorn -w 3 wsgi:application

-Here are more tips for using the admin script command:
+Here are some advanced instructions for running the admin script:

 - Splitting admin script command across multiple lines